BallMJ92/Pyregreader/README.md

-# pyregreader
+# Pyregreader

-pyregreader is a self deployable set of individual python programs, used to extract and send registry information from multiple client computers to a single host computer. pyregreader will also write all data extracted from client registries, to a .csv file generated on a host computer.
+Pyregreader is a self deployable set of individual python programs, used to extract and send registry information from multiple client computers to a single host computer.
+Pyregreader will also write all data extracted from client registries, to a .csv file generated on a host computer.

 # Individual programs: